kedacore/keda-docs/content/concepts/authentication/content.md

   sticky = true
 +++

-Often a scaler will require authentication or secrets and config in order for KEDA to check for events and monitor the event rate.
-KEDA provides a few secure patterns to add those secrets to a `ScaledOjbect`.
+Often a scaler will require authentication or secrets and config to check for events.
+KEDA provides a few secure patterns to add authentication to a `ScaledOjbect`.

 ## Referencing secrets and config maps

-Some metadata parameters will not allow resolving from a literal value, and will instead require a reference to a secret, config map, or environment variable defined on the target deployment.
+Some metadata parameters will not allow resolving from a literal value, and will instead require a reference to a secret, config map, or environment variable defined on the target container.

 For example, if using the [RabbitMQ scaler](https://keda.sh/scalers/rabbitmq-queue/), the `host` parameter may include passwords so is required to be a reference.
-You can create a secret with the value of the `host` string, mount that secret to the deployment, and reference it from the `ScaledObject` like below:
+You can create a secret with the value of the `host` string, reference that secret in the deployment, and map it to the `ScaledObject` metadata parameter like below:

 ```yaml
 apiVersion: v1